Umag waterfront and marina on the northern Istrian coast

 September-October

-Excellent for food, wine, cycling, and a slightly calmer pace along the coast.
-The sea is still warm in September and the Istrian countryside is at its most atmospheric.
+Excellent for food, wine, cycling and a calmer pace along the coast.
+The sea is still warm in September.

 • Truffle season in full swing